HadrienG2/phalanstery/README.md

 Cancelation of events is also supported, in the sense that any entity with a reference to an event can request the cancelation of the underlying asynchronous process.
-How quickly the underlying process will actually stop is implementation-dependent, but it is guaranteed that all pending dependents of the event will also be stopped, since otherwise their execution might be erronerous as they would incorrectly assume that all their dependencies have completed successfully.
+How quickly the underlying process will actually stop and whether it will stop before normal completion is job-dependent, but it is guaranteed that all pending dependents of the event will also be stopped, since otherwise their execution might be erronerous as they would incorrectly assume that all their dependencies have been satisfied.

 This is an area where I need feedback on use cases: this cancelation model is not as general as a model where dependent jobs are merely notified of parent cancelation.
 However, it is also easier for developers to use,